kube-logging/logging-operator/docs/configuration/plugins/filters/parser.md

 ### local_time (bool, optional) {#parse section-local_time}

-Ff true, use local time.
+If true, use local time.
 Otherwise, UTC is used.
 This is exclusive with utc.

 Default: true